luttje/Key2Joy/Docs/Api/Enumerations/AppCommand.md

 # `AppCommand`

-Execute a command in this app.
-See the AppCommand Enumeration for a list of available commands.
+The possible commands to run in the app.

 ## Example Use
 `AppCommand.Abort`